Philosophy of Humor

 The hypothesis that laughter evolved as a play signal is appealing in several ways.
 Unlike the Superiority and Incongruity Theories, it explains the link between humor and the facial expression, body language, and sound of laughter.
 It also explains why laughter is overwhelmingly a social experience, as those theories do not.
 According to one estimate, we are thirty times more likely to laugh with other people than when we are alone (Provine 2000, 45).
 Tracing laughter to a play signal in early humans also accords with the fact that young children today laugh during the same activities—chasing, wrestling, and tickling—in which chimps and gorillas show their play face and laugh-like vocalizations.
 The idea that laughter and humor evolved from mock-aggression, furthermore, helps explain why so much humor today, especially in males, is playfully aggressive.

-The playful aggression found in much humor has been widely misunderstood by philosophers, especially in discussions of the ethics of humor.
-Starting with Plato, most philosophers have treated humor that represents people in a negative light as if it were real aggression toward those people.
-Jokes in which blondes or Poles are extraordinarily stupid, blacks extraordinarily lazy, Italians extraordinarily cowardly, lawyers extraordinarily self-centered, women extraordinarily unmathematical, etc. have usually been analyzed as if they were bona fide assertions that blondes or Poles are extraordinarily stupid, blacks extraordinarily lazy, etc. This approach is announced in the title of Michael Philips’ “Racist Acts and Racist Humor”(1984).
+In the last few decades the playful aggression found in some humor has gotten a lot of attention from philosophers, particularly in jokes based on racial, ethnic, and gender stereotypes.
+Dadlez in Lintott 2020 discusses many moral aspects of these and other kinds of joking.
+A number of philosophers have overlooked the playfulness and treated jokes based on stereotypes as examples of actual verbal aggression.
+Jokes in which Black people are extraordinarily lazy, Italians extraordinarily cowardly, women extraordinarily unmathematical, blondes extraordinarily stupid, etc. have often been discussed as if they were bona fide assertions that Blacks are lazy, women unmathematical, etc. This approach is announced in the title of Michael Philips’ “Racist Acts and Racist Humor”(1984).
 Philips classifies Polish jokes as racist, for example, but anyone who understands their popularity in the 1960s, knows that they did not involve hostility toward Polish people, who had long been assimilated into North American society.
 Consider the joke about the Polish astronaut calling a press conference to announce that he was going to fly a rocket to the sun.
 When asked how he would deal with the sun’s intense heat, he said, “Don’t worry, I’ll go at night.”
 To enjoy this joke, it is not necessary to have racist beliefs or attitudes towards Poles, any more than it is necessary to believe that Poland has a space program.
 This is a fantasy enjoyed for its clever depiction of unbelievable stupidity.
+As Christie Davies (1990) has shown, these “stupid” jokes are found around the world and the ethnic group being stereotyped is not an enemy but people quite similar to those telling the jokes.

 While playing with negative stereotypes in jokes does not require endorsement of those stereotypes, however, it still keeps them in circulation, and that can be harmful in a racist or sexist culture where stereotypes support prejudice and injustice.
-Jokes can be morally objectionable for perpetuating stereotypes that need to be eliminated.
-More generally, humor can be morally objectionable when it treats as a subject for play something that should be taken seriously.
-(Morreall 2009, ch.
+Jokes can be morally objectionable for perpetuating stereotypes that need to be eliminated (Anderson 2023, Horisk 2024).
+More generally, humor can be morally objectionable when it treats as a subject for play something that should be taken seriously (Morreall 2009a, ch.
 5).
-Here humor often blocks compassion and responsible action.
+Here humor can block compassion and responsible action.
 An egregious example is the cover of the July 1974 National Lampoon magazine, titled the “Dessert Issue.”
 A few years earlier George Harrison and other musicians had organized a charity concert to benefit the victims of a famine in Bangladesh.
 From it they produced the record album Concert for Bangladesh.
-The album cover featured a photograph of a starving child with a begging bowl.
+The album cover featured a photograph of a starving dark-skinned child with a begging bowl.
 The photo on the cover of National Lampoon’s “Dessert Issue” was virtually the same, only it was of a chocolate sculpture of a starving child, with part of the head bitten off.

 Part of rationality is thinking abstractly—in a way that is not tied to one’s immediate experience and individual perspective.
 If at a dinner party I spill a blob of ketchup on my shirt that looks like a bullet hole, I could be locked into a Here/Now/Me/Practical mode in which I think only about myself and my soiled shirt.
 Or I could think about embarrassing moments like this as experienced by millions of people over the centuries.
 More abstract still would be to think, as the Buddha did, about how human life is full of problems.